-FORM 10)-K --------- -----

-(Mark One) ON 13 OR SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal year ended December 31, 2019 OR $\ \square$ TRANSITION REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Co ommission file number: 1-130 548 Balch nem Corpor ation (Exact name e of Registrant as specified i n its charter) Maryland 13-2578432 (State or other jurisdiction of incorporation or org anization) (I.R.S.
-Employer Identification Number) (Address o e Park Road, New Hampton, f principal executive offices) one number, including area c (Zip Code) Securities regi stered pursuant to Section 12 2(b) of the Act: Title of each class Trading symbol Name of each exchange on which registered Common Stock, par value \$.06-2/3 per share ВСРС Nasdaq Global Market Securities registe red pursuant to Section 12(g) of the Act: None Indicate by check mark whether the Registrant is a Yes \boxtimes No \square well-known seasoned issuer , as defined in Rule 405 of the Securities Act.
-Indicate by check mark whether the Registrant is n Yes \square No \boxtimes ot required to file reports pur rsuant to Section 13 or Section 15(d) of the Act. , , months (or such shorter pe to be filed by Section 13 or 15(d) of the Securities riod that the Registrant was required to file such ys.
-Yes \square No \square very Interactive Data File required to be submitted receding 12 months (or for such shorter period that y.
-See the definitions of "larg company" in Rule 12b-2 of the filer," "smaller reporting company," and (Check one): Large accelerated filer ☑ Non-accelerated filer □ Accelerated filer \square Smaller reporting company \square Emerging growth company □ ~ ~ ~ ~ 1 3, • not to use the extended transition period for Section 13(a) of the Exchange Act. \Box Indicate by check in Yes □ No ☑ mark whether the Registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-TDI .
-1 .
-1 .
-0.1 1 1 0000/2 1 (4) "C C 1" 1 1 1 1 1
+(Mark One) ON 13 OR SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal year ended December 31, 2020 OR CTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 Cor nmission file number: 1-13 3648 Balch em Corpo ration (Exact name of Registrant as specified in its charter) Maryland 13-2578432 (State or other jurisdiction of incorporation or orga nization) (I.R.S.
+Employer Identification Number) 52 Sunrise Park Road, New Hampton ı, NY 10958 (Address of principal executive offices s) (Zip Code) Registrant's telephor ne number, including area code: (845) 326-5600 Securities regis tered pursuant to Section 12(b) of the Act: Title of each class Trading symbol Name of each exchange on which registered Common Stock, par value \$.06-2/3 per share ВСРС Nasdaq Global Market Securities registered Indicate by check mark whether the Registrant is a very securities as a securities registered in the securities registered reg ed pursuant to Section 12() well-known seasoned issue

+Indicate by check mark whether the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No □

+Indicate by check mark whether the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).